wp-plugins/wp-symposium-toolbar/readme.txt

 = In a nutshell =
 When I began this project, I was aiming at primarily providing WP Symposium sites with a little more functionality.
 I needed to ensure WP Symposium is actually activated, and what was initially a safeguard eventually became a feature : WP Symposium Toolbar can function as a stand alone plugin as well as integrate with WP Symposium.
 Looking at the result, I'd like to stress that the scope of the generic options of this plugin by far exceeds those dedicated to WP Symposium sites solely...

 Brand the Toolbar: put your logo over your menu at your colours.
 Gather personal information in one place: in the top right corner of the Toolbar, leaving room in the site for its actual content.
 Determine which information will be displayed in the Toolbar to each role of your site: hide unneeded information to your members, and eventually hide the backend of the site.
-Provide navigation from the Toolbar via per role access to custom menus: control which roles can access which parts of your site, welcome your non-logged-in members with a custom Howdy message and login menu, etc.  Multisite wise: each site of your network can have individual links and styles, or your network can function as though it is one big site.
+Provide navigation from the Toolbar via per role access to custom menus: control which roles can access which parts of your site.
+Show the Toolbar to non logged-in members, with links to your Login page along with a custom Howdy message.
+Multisite wise: each site of your network can have individual links and styles, or your network can function as though it is one big site.
 On top of all this, style the Toolbar beyond the limits of your imagination: colours, gradients, shadow, fonts can all be changed from the Styles settings page, which by the way has a nice real-time preview mode for you to play with the styling before actually saving...

 You are no longer bound to showing to your members information you don't want them to see.
 You are no longer bound to using just a theme navbar for navigating your site, or network of sites.
 You are no longer bound to displaying that dark bar that doesn't fit with the overall look of your site.
 You are no longer bound to configuring several plugins to make the Toolbar at your wishes.